 BJME Editorial Board

-I mostly teach modules relating to the Psychology of Music or Music Education at undergraduate and postgraduate level.
-My teaching tends to be in the areas of musical development, music education, social psychology of music, and qualitative research methods; I also teach sessions relating to employability and I lead the Alumni Mentoring scheme.
+I mostly teach modules relating to the Psychology of Music, Music Education or Music and Wellbeing at undergraduate and postgraduate level.
+My teaching tends to be in the areas of musical development, music education, social psychology of music, and qualitative research methods; I also teach sessions relating to employability.

 <h4>Postgraduate research opportunities</h4>